looker-open-source/extension-examples/react/javascript/demo-external-api/README.md

 # Demo External API

 This example demonstrates usage of external API in an extension using javascript.
-It uses OAUTH2 to get an access token from Google.
+It uses OAuth to get an access token from Google.
 It then uses that token to create and update a spreadsheet using the Google sheets APIs.
 The key things to observe are:

-- the OauthProvider which handles interfactions with Googles OAUTH2 identity service.
+- the OAuthProvider which handles interfactions with Googles OAuth identity service.
 The auth token is stored in the pushRouter state so that it survives a page reload.
 - The SheetsProvider which provides a simple abstraction to calling the Google sheets restful endpoints.

 Note that the demo application uses a sample spreadsheet provided by Google (id `1BxiMVs0XRA5nFMdKvBdBZjgmUUqptlbs74OgvE2upms`).
 The contents of this spreadsheet is copied to a new spreadsheet that the application can then update.

 ## Prerequisites

-This demo requires a project with access to the sheets API and an OAUTH2 client to be setup in the Google console.
+This demo requires a project with access to the sheets API and an OAuth client to be setup in the Google console.

 1. [Open the `Google Console`](https://console.cloud.google.com/).
 2. Select `IAM and Admin/Create a project`.